SHE / ANY

 MUSCOGEE LAND / ATLANTA, GA

-RESIST! poster exhibition featured 25 artists from Atlanta, Chicago, Philly, NYC, CDMX & Bogotá coming together to present posters in global solidarity for a Free Palestine and the fight against cop city.
+RESIST! poster exhibition featured 25 artists from Atlanta, Chicago, Philly, NYC, CDMX & Bogotá coming together to present posters in global solidarity for resistance against the occupation in Palestine and the construction of cop cities.
 RESIST! amplifies the work of visual artists from around the world through the distribution of political posters.
 Originally organized in collaboration with Meredith White and Mainline as part of the Summer of Resistance, the poster sales raise funds for local and global mutual aid networks including but not limited to Operation Olive Branch, The Zaynab Project, Inara for Lebanon, Sol Underground, Freedom University, Beloved Asheville & Mutual Aid Disaster Relief.

 MUTUAL AID 101 workshop allowed community members to gather, discover and discuss the modality of mutual aid and the many forms it can take.
 Through a presentation and accompanying zine, we discussed mutual aid, explored its history, identified local mutual aid networks, and shared our various methods of practicing.
 The gathering resulted in the ATL MUTUAL AID TOOLKIT, a shared document for people to share their offerings, venues, and needs with like-minded community members.